HungryHowies/Zitadel-with-Postgres/README.md

 # Zitadel-with-Postgres

 Installing the Latest PostgreSQL (current 16.2.1) and configurations needed.
+This Documentation  is a basic demo on  using Postgres with Zitadel Self-hosting.

 ## Prerequisite: